graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Note: While each subscription must have exactly one field in the _root selection
+Note: While each subscription must have exactly one field collected from the
-set_, a document may contain any number of subscription operations, each of
+_root selection set_, a document may contain any number of subscription
-which may contain different fields.
-When executed, a document containing
+operations, each of which may contain different fields.
+When executed, a
-multiple subscription operations must provide the operation name as described in
+document containing multiple subscription operations must provide the operation
-{GetOperation()}.
+name as described in {GetOperation()}.

 ## Fields